 On 24 June 2019 the Company issued a total of 100,000,000 unlisted performance options to the members of the board.
-The details of the term, exercise price and performance hurdles are disclosed in Note 28..
+25,000,000 of these options expired in the year under review without being exercised.
+The details of the term, exercise price and performance hurdles are disclosed in Note 28.